lee-xin-jin-terence/drug-expert-system/README.md

-> **Academic Research Paper – Affective Computing**<br/>
+> **Academic Research Paper – Affective Computing**  <br/>
-> This report was submitted as part of a university project exploring Affective Computing applications in emergency medical decision support.
+> This report was submitted as part of a university project exploring Affective Computing applications in emergency medical decision support.  <br/>
+> Visit <a href="http://www.mcgoo.com.au/esbuilder/viewer/viewES.php?es=732ee6cdb5a3afda870fc031627bddb3" target="_blank">DrugES</a> to explore the system.
 > **Author:** Terence Lee

 # Expert System for Diagnosing and Advising Treatment for Substance Poisoning